assofiejakobsson/Tic-tac-toe-game/README.md

 ![screenshot-game-play](assets/screenshot-game-playe.jpg)

 - __When the user presses a sign or a number outside 1-9, a message is displayed "The input are incorect!"__
 - __When the user selects a number that is already taken, a message is displayed "The spot is alredy taken!
-Please enter a free spot"__
+Please choose a free spot"__
 - __This helps the user quickly understand what is wrong__

 ![screenshot-game-incorect-input](assets/screenshot-game-incorect-input.jpg)